David Nelson (wide receiver)

-David Alan Nelson (born November 7, 1986) is a former American football wide receiver.
-He played college football for the University of Florida, where he was a member of two BCS National Championship teams.
-He was signed by the Buffalo Bills as an undrafted free agent in 2010, and also played for the New York Jets and Pittsburgh Steelers.
+David Alan Nelson (born November 7, 1986) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Florida Gators, where he was a member of two BCS National Championship teams.
+He was signed by the Buffalo Bills as an undrafted free agent in 2010, and also played for the New York Jets.

-Early years
+Early life

-Nelson was born in Wichita Falls, Texas in 1986.
+Nelson was born in Wichita Falls, Texas, in 1986.
 He began his high school career at 1A Petrolia High School, winning the 2002 Texas 1A State Championship.
 Beginning his junior year, he attended S. H. Rider High School in Wichita Falls, where he played for the Rider Raiders high school football team.
 As a senior, Nelson was team captain and had ninety-one receptions for 1,641 yards and eighteen touchdowns.

 College career

 Nelson accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Urban Meyer's Florida Gators football team from 2005 to 2009.
 The Gators coaching staff elected to redshirt Nelson as a true freshman in 2005.
 During his time as a Gator, the team won two SEC Championship Games (2006, 2008) and two BCS National Championship Games (2007, 2009).
 The highlight of his 2009 senior season was a four-reception day for fifty-three yards against the Alabama Crimson Tide in the 2009 SEC Championship Game.
 During his four-season college career, Nelson played in forty-four games, started fourteen, and made forty-six receptions for 630 yards (a 13.7-yard average) and seven touchdowns.
 Nelson was the recipient of quarterback Tim Tebow's "jump pass" in the 2009 BCS National Championship Game which cemented the Gators' 24–14 victory over the Oklahoma Sooners.

 Nelson graduated from the University of Florida with a bachelor's degree in sociology in 2009.